Fastest Sailing Boat:

 Firstly a yacht’s rig (mast and sails) works in the same way as an aeroplane wing to generate driving force by bending the wind around the curved shape.
 Any aerofoil or hydrofoil works in the same way – this “classic” video explains it very well:

 This is all fairly straightforward for an aircraft which is driving itself through the air to stay aloft.
-But a sailing boat is a bit more complicated… because it’s getting drive from the wind, it somehow has to hold the sail up against the wind and convert it’s force into forward motion.
+But a sailing boat is a bit more complicated… because it’s getting drive from the wind, it somehow has to hold the sail up against the wind and convert its force into a forward motion.
 This is a trick which confuses many non-sailors.

 Conventional yachts do this by having a heavy keel underneath.
 Firstly this is another form of wing, which “flies” through the water, providing sideways “grip” to make the boat go forwards rather than just being blown sideways off downwind.
-Secondly it’s a big weight that, once the boat starts to lean over, provides the righting stability to push back against the lift produced by the wind.
+Secondly, it’s a big weight that, once the boat starts to lean over, provides the righting stability to push back against the lift produced by the wind.

-In speed terms this is not great.
+In speed terms, this is not great.
 Firstly you’re having to drag a heavy boat through the water.
 Secondly leaning over is not efficient – most of the force is wasted in the wrong direction, and the more you lean over the less well the sails and foils work.
 So once a conventional yacht has reached top speed (perhaps 10 -12 knots at the right wind angle), any further wind increases are wasted in further heeling over, rather than turning into more speed.

 After World War 2 a step change occurred at the hands of Uffa Fox, a highly imaginative and intelligent boat designer with an adrenaline addiction.
 By all accounts he was somewhat of a “bon viveur” – and incidentally became very good sailing mates with Prince Philip, who you may not know is also a great sailor.

 Anyway, Uffa understood that weight was bad for speed and began developing lightweight “planing” dinghies.
-By doing away with the keel, building a lightweight hull and using the crew weight and skill to keep the boat upright – you could skid over the water like a motor boat, rather than wading through it like an old barge.
+By doing away with the keel, building a lightweight hull and using the crew weight and skill to keep the boat upright – you could skid over the water like a motorboat, rather than wading through it like an old barge.

 Uffa Fox (note the permanent “blown back hair” look) – and one of his designs: The International Canoe